wp-plugins/photo-gallery/readme.txt

 *   Possibility to display Search Box on the gallery page for the search based on titles
 *   Possibility to display the number of images in the lighbox
 *   Redirection option upon clicking image thumbnail
+*   Front-end image sorting possibility (dropdown) for the users

 Upgrade to [WordPress Photo Gallery Pro](http://web-dorado.com/products/wordpress-photo-gallery-plugin.html) to add features:

 *   Masonry View.
+*   Mosaic View
 *   Blog Style View.
 *   Masonry Album view
 *   Slideshow/Lightbox 15 effects.